 So with a rich, huge and diverse collection of artworks, paintings, photos, memorials, statues, art sculptures and much more, we are sure you will find the perfect museum to satisfy your thirst for knowledge when you arrive in the cultural capital of Russia.

 With more than 180 museums, we're sure that it won't be easy for you to decide what to see.
-So to help you, we have made an organized list of what we think are the most interesting museums in St Petersburg.
+So to help you, we have compeled a list of what we think are the most interesting and famous museums in St Petersburg worth seeing.
 Eventually we may also add a new list, but in the meantime we hope this list will help you decide which of them will make it to your sightseeing list.☺

 As the major cultural city

-If you are a creative or culturally minded person then the following list might be a good choice for you to keep you busy for days or even weeks.
+If you are a creative or culturally minded person then our list below might be a good choice for you to keep you busy for days or even weeks.

-Housed in the Winter Palace, the Hermitage is the most famous and superb art museum in the world.
+Housed in the Winter Palace, the State Hermitage Museum is the most famous and superb art museum in the world.

 With over 3 million exhibits including some of the world's greatest

 from anywhere in the world.
-This is definitely one of the most remarkable and biggest museums in St Petersburg, our national treasure of art.
-If you go, make sure you hire a tour guide if you can, and plan to spend at least 3 hours.
+This is definitely one of the most remarkable and biggest museums in St Petersburg, the Russian national treasure of art.

 in the splendid Mikhailovsky Palace, you can find the